shengchen-liu/segway_v3_robot/README.md

   * There is information on how to do this out there we will not cover it here
   * **Fully integrated machines delivered by Stanley come with this all setup**

-### Mechanical and Electrical integration of sensors
-* Sensors need to be configured to work with the configurations we use by default or you need to modify them.
-* Please use the community for support unless you purchased a fully integrated system in which case you likely wouldn't need this tutorial

 ### Additional steps
 You should probably do the regardless, but these steps are really only required PGR Flea3 camera and onboard PC powered from RMP.